Construction Work Coordination Act / Safety and Health Plan

 The planning coordinator must draw up a safety and health protection plan during the preparatory phase of the construction project.

-Please refer to the sample SIGE plan (5.9 mB), which is to be used in this form for all construction sites of the Civil Engineering and Geoinformation Office.
-Offices may only make changes in consultation with the Civil Engineering and Geoinformation Office.
+Please refer to the sample SIGE plan (5.9 mB), which is to be used in this form for all construction sites of the Office of Civil Engineering and Geoinformation.
+Changes may only be made in consultation with the Civil Engineering and Geoinformation Office.